 Welcome to Austin!
 As a fellow Austin resident of 10 years and the resident Austin food blogger of 8 years, I finally got around to writing this highly requested guide to things to do in Austin.
-This Austin city guide is sorted by outdoor activities, restaurants, nightlife, and where to shop in Austin.
+This Austin city guide is sorted by outdoor activities, restaurants, nightlife, and where to shop in Austin Texas.

 SEE ALSO: 24 Most Instagrammable Murals In Austin

 Follow me on Instagram at @atasteofkoko to see all the new things going on in Austin and shoot me a DM if you have questions!

 If you’re visiting Austin during the 9 hottest months of the year, you’ll want to take a dip in Barton Springs Pool.
 And even if you’re visiting in December/January, there’s the polar bear splash to partake in.
 For only $8 a day ($3 for Austin residents), you can swim in the 68-degree year-round water.

 SEE ALSO: 7 Best Swimming Holes in Austin

 Swimming not your thing?
 Pack a picnic basket and hop across the street to Zilker Park.
 Lay out a picnic blanket and enjoy the sunshine while watching the dogs play.

 2100 Barton Springs Rd, Austin, TX, zilkerpark.org

 Put on your sneakers and climb the 100 (give or take) steps up Mount Bonnell for an incredible view of Austin.
 Planning a date?
 Pack canned wine in your backpack!